ETL vs ELT: The Real Decision in 2026

 ETL is back, dressed as governance

-• Warehouse credits are the dominant cost line at large shops.
-A finance organization burning $4M/yr on Snowflake credits cares a lot whether a particular DAG node should run on Spark on EC2 (predictable spend, spot pricing) or on warehouse XL credits at peak hours.
+A finance organization burning $4M/yr on Snowflake credits cares whether a particular DAG node should run on Spark on EC2 (predictable spend, spot pricing) or on warehouse XL credits at peak hours.

-• LLM features want clean training data.
-Raw lakes are a liability for LLM fine-tuning and RAG: you do not want a customer email leaking into a prompt embedding because someone forgot to mask a column.
-Curated training corpora live closer to the ETL pattern (one place where the data was filtered, the lineage is recorded, the lineage is auditable).
+Raw lakes are a liability for LLM fine-tuning and RAG: you don't want a customer email leaking into a prompt embedding because someone forgot to mask a column.
+Curated training corpora live closer to the ETL pattern (one place where data was filtered, the lineage is recorded and auditable).

-• Streaming forced people to think about staging again.
 Kafka + Flink pipelines naturally do transforms before sink.
-The moment any real-time path enters the architecture, you are already running ETL on the streaming side.
+The moment any real-time path enters the architecture, you're already running ETL on the streaming side.
 That re-normalizes the pattern in engineers' heads.

-Interviewers do not ask ‘ETL or ELT.’
+Interviewers don't ask 'ETL or ELT.'
 They ask scenarios.
-Each of these has a strong answer outline below; the goal is to internalize the shape so you can produce one for any variant.
+Internalize the shape so you can produce one for any variant.

 Q01